The basics for travelling in Ile-de-France

 - To find a station or stop look out for the logos and signs.
 There are signs all around the streets to guide you to metro stations, bus stops and RER stations.

-- To buy a ticket you can use ticket machines and ticket offices at stations, or on the Île-de-France Mobilités app on your phone (Android only).
+- To buy a ticket you can use ticket machines and ticket offices at stations, or on the Île-de-France Mobilités app on your phone (Android and iOS).

 - Keep your ticket with you.
 Don’t throw it away until you leave the network at the end of your journey, if there is a ticket check you will need to show it.